 At the time, our local publishers tried printing various magazines and put out the books of whatever comics they could get their hand on(some huge, like One Piece, some small, like Time Stranger Kyoko).
 Ranma 1/2 was the first big one, which Egmont picked up.
 Schibsted started later, but what they got was Dragon Ball.
 As a teen, I read every volume.

-All Systems Goku started this year, so for the first time in my life I've been watching Dragon Ball in animated form.
+All Systems Goku started this year, so for the first time in my life I've been watching Dragon Ball in animated form(well, sort of for the first time.
+I've watched some Dragon Ball Abridged and AMVs here and there, but never an episode of the original).
 To follow along with ASG's commentary, I've also been listening with the English dub, though I did listen to the JP voices for an episode here and there.
 It's had its ups and downs to say the least.
 I'd watch it in Japanese if I didn't think I'd lose out on context for Jeff and Dan's jabs at the American voice actors.

 The English dub has some funny jokes and isn't... bad exactly, but there is something unnatural to the way they structure their sentences and perform their lines.
 It doesn't sound like Americans speaking regularly, and it doesn't sound like the way people speak in American cartoons.
 It still has that weird anime dub vibe as they try to increase the flowery language to match English sentences with Japanese mouth movements.
 The differences between Goku's goofiness in English as opposed to his naive childishness in Japanese make it hard to jump back and forth between them, too.
 It's a different thing.